Pregnant woman sat on the bed taking supplements

 There are tens of thousands of different supplements available on the market, which can make choosing the right supplement for you a challenging task.
 We're here to help.

 When looking for which prenatal vitamins to choose, there are two things you want to pay attention to: the ingredients and the dosage.
-Here are some of the key nutrients to look for in prenatal vitamins:
+"It is important that you’re choosing a prenatal with bioavailable ingredients, meaning they are in the most absorbable format for your body to use," adds Dr. Huang.

 Folic Acid